eliminmax/eambfc/README.md

 * [ ] automatic testing of brainfuck source files in `test/` directory
 * [ ] make some hard-coded values (like tape size) configurable when building `eambfc`
-* [ ] better command-line interface for the compiler
 * [ ] add a a command-line argument to disable deletion of failed files (for debugging purposes).
-* [ ] add the ability to compile multiple source files in one run